foreverfighter/coding-for-non-coders/README.md

 A path defined from a fixed point, usually root directory.

-### What is Android?

-Google's mobile operating system.

 ### What is a directory?

 ### What is a file?